dart-archive/jnigen/README.md

 The generated code relies on common infrastructure provided by `package:jni` support library.

-For building a description of Java API, it needs complete source code or JAR files of the corresponding library. `jnigen` can use either complete sources or compiled classes from JAR files to build this API description.
+For building a description of Java API, `jnigen` needs complete source code or JAR files of the corresponding library. `jnigen` can use either complete sources or compiled classes from JAR files to build this API description.
 These are to be provided in the configuration as `class_path` and `source_path` respectively.

 It's possible to generate Java code mirroring source layout with each class having a separate dart file, or all classes into a same dart file.

 C code is always generated into a directory with it's own build configuration.
 It's built as a separate dynamic library.

 As a proof-of-concept, pure dart bindings which do not require C code (apart from `package:jni` dependency) are supported.
-Trade-offs are listed at the end of this document.
+Trade-offs are listed at the end of this README.

 ## Usage
 There are 2 ways to use `jnigen`: